cybergarage/foreman-doc/qos_action.md

 ### Shell

 The action is executed as a system command in the shell.
-The action method has no input parameter, the action code is executed directly.
+The action method has no input parameter, the action code is executed directly without the parameters.